opendatacube/datacube-explorer/README.md

 These directions are for running from a local folder in development.
 But it will run from any typical Python WSGI server.

 Firstly, install the Open Data Cube.
-Use of a [Data Cube conda environment](https://datacube-core.readthedocs.io/en/latest/ops/conda.html) is recommended.
+Use of a [Data Cube conda environment](https://datacube-core.readthedocs.io/en/latest/installation/setup/common_install.html) is recommended.
+You may need to also `conda install -c conda-forge postgis`

 Test that you can run `datacube system check`, and that it's connecting to the correct datacube instance.